Lincoln Battalion: Aftermath

 During and after the Spanish Civil War, members of the brigade were generally viewed as supporters of the Soviet Union.
 After returning to the United States, many joined the Veterans of the Abraham Lincoln Brigade (VALB).
 However, the Molotov–Ribbentrop Pact caused a division among the Lincoln Brigade veterans.
 Some of them, adopting the official Communist line, joined with the American Peace Mobilization in protesting American support for Britain and France against Nazi Germany.
-Others, however, persisted with the anti-Fascist line which they had followed to Spain.
+Others persisted with the anti-Fascist line which they had followed to Spain.
 After the German invasion of the Soviet Union, the VALB changed its stance and fully backed the war.
-Former Lincoln-Washington commander Milton Wolff volunteered in 1940 for the British Special Operations Executive, and arranged the provision of arms for the European resistance organizations.
+Former Lincoln-Washington commander Milton Wolff volunteered in 1940 for the British Special Operations Executive and arranged the provision of arms for the European resistance organizations.

 During the Second World War, the U.S. government considered former members of the brigade to be security risks.
-In fact, FBI Director J. Edgar Hoover requested that President Roosevelt ensure that former ALB members fighting in U.S. Forces in World War II not be considered for commissioning as officers, or to have any type of positive distinction conferred upon them.
+FBI Director J. Edgar Hoover requested that President Roosevelt ensure that former ALB members fighting in U.S. Forces in World War II not be considered for commissioning as officers or to have any positive distinction conferred upon them.
 In 1947, the veterans of the Abraham Lincoln Brigade were placed on the Attorney General's List of Subversive Organizations.
-The veterans would be one of only five groups that would stay intact, to at least 1970, after receiving this designation.
+The veterans would be one of only five groups that would stay intact to at least 1970 after receiving this designation.

-Once the US entered World War II, the Federal Bureau of Investigation recommended that all veterans of the Lincoln Battalion be denied military promotion so as to prevent communists from rising in the armed forces.
+Once the United States entered World War II, the Federal Bureau of Investigation recommended that all veterans of the Lincoln Battalion be denied military promotion to prevent communists from rising in the armed forces.
 After World War II ended, veterans of the Lincoln Battalion were denied military enlistment and government jobs.
 The House Un-American Activities Committee blacklisted the names of all veterans of the Lincoln Battalion.
-Veterans were also fired, spied upon, harassed, labeled communists to employers, denied housing and refused passports for decades.
+The Brigade was also included in the Attorney General's List of Subversive Organizations on April 29, 1953.
+Veterans were fired, spied upon, harassed, labeled communists to employers, denied housing, and refused passports for decades.
 The FBI has denied that it maintained any files on the veterans of the Lincoln Battalion, but veterans groups claim that the federal government is merely covering up its crimes.

+In 1978, Congressman Ron Dellums proposed legislation that would have classified those who fought in the Lincoln Brigade as veterans of World War II.